Pond Eddy Bridge: The 1903 petit truss bridge

+The 2018 truss bridge

 In 2005, the community of Narrowsburg, New York, several miles upstream, requested that Pennsylvania Department of Transportation replace the 102-year-old structure.
 It had already had its weight limits reduced.
 The same year, an engineering firm in Millburn, New Jersey reported replacing the bridge would cost about $6.16 million, while keeping it would cost even more and raise its life expectancy by no more than 15 years.
 The Upper Delaware Council said that the 8 ton (7.2 tonne) limit on the bridge was inadequate for service trucks and emergency vehicles.
 The Shohola Township supervisors support maintaining the existing bridge, but the Lumberland Town Board was not convinced that it would be sufficient.

 More proposals were made in 2007.
 Replacing the bridge would cost $7–8 million and take two years to complete.
 Rehabilitation would require bringing the bridge up to code so it could carry loads of up to 40 tons (36 tonnes).
 A preservation group formed to oppose a replacement.
 Its founder compared the bridge to the Dingmans Ferry Bridge on the Pennsylvania–New Jersey border, which carries similar traffic loads.
 One possibility is to replace the bridge, and move the antique structure elsewhere in Sullivan County, since it is a popular tourist attraction.
 In June 2008, a compromise was made defining the possibility of a $12 million bridge to replace the 104-year-old deteriorating structure.
 PennDOT has suggested that they will let anyone preserve the bridge by taking it somewhere else.
 However, there has been no response, and plans for the new bridge were initially scheduled to begin by 2010.

 PennDOT began the Route 1011-Pond Eddy Bridge Replacement Project.
 Route 1011 is the internal designation for Flagstone Road, one of the two side roads in Pennsylvania along with the bridge.
 The state has proposed a four-span bridge with three connecting bridge piers, with four side options: replacing the bridge upstream, buying out the 26 residences on the Pennsylvania side, rehabilitating the structure to handle weights of 16-18 tons or maintain the bridge in its current form.
 Depending on which project is chosen, the estimated start would be in 2013, when the structure reaches its 110th year in use.
 The entire project would cost $8.5–11 million.
 Opponents of demolishing the bridge hope that they can find a place to move the bridge, which would cost $500,000, and have the new owners maintain it.